-The Quonset Hut Word War II Museum
+The Quonset Hut World War II Museum

 A typical Army camp would have several Quonset huts used for bunks, the mess hall, offices and inside activities.
 Following the war, many of these buildings were converted into apartments to house our returning military men and their families.
 We have created a fascinating World War II museum in the hut with a collection of uniforms, documents, and military artifacts provided by our local veterans.